Police say motorcycle officer injured in hit-and-run crash

 Nassau County police say the motorcycle officer was on duty when the driver of a Subaru SUV ran a stop sign, broadsided the motorcycle and kept going.

-Deputy Police Commissioner Kevin Smith tells Newsday that the officer was thrown “a good distance away” and the motorcycle was thrown even farther.
+Deputy Police Commissioner Kevin Smith tells Newsday the officer was thrown “a good distance away” and the motorcycle was thrown even farther.

-The officer was listed in critical but stable condition at Nassau University Medical Center.
+The officer is in critical but stable condition at Nassau University Medical Center.
 Police did not release his name.

-Police say the Subaru driver was arrested about half an hour later.
-The driver was not immediately identified.
-Charges against him are pending.
+Police say the Subaru driver, 40-year-old Hussam Rajab, was arrested on a charge of leaving the scene of an accident.
+It’s not clear if he has an attorney who can speak for him.

 Copyright © 2019 The Washington Times, LLC.